FREQUENTLY ASKED QUESTIONS

 Question: What is Ones to Watch?

-Answer: Ones to Watch (formerly Fast Track) is a career development scheme for mid-level TV professionals, looking to transform their careers and give back.
+Answer: Ones to Watch (formerly Fast Track) is a career development scheme for mid-level TV professionals, looking to transform their careers and give back to new entrants to the industry.

 When does Ones to Watch take place?